RJARAG-92/unmsm.english.basic/README.md

 Last day, we bought a lot of souvenirs and we returned to Lima at night.
 I had a great time with my family and my friends.
 We spent three amazing days in Oxapampa.

 Thank you, bye.

+### My Family **(150 words)**
+---
+Hi, nice to meet you, my name is Ricardo.
+I am from Peru.
+I am thirty-two years old.
+I live with my wife and my daughter in the Chimbote City.
+Their names are Danna and Lola.
+We have a small dog.
+Her name is Michael and she is very funny.

+I am an engineer.
+I work in a big Casino in the center of Chimbote.
+I love play soccer.
+I usually play soccer with my friends on the weekend.

+My wife Dana is an engineer too, she works at a large university near Chimbote.
+She can speak English very well.
+She really likes to read.
+She always reads a book at night.

+My daughter Lola is a smart student.
+She studies at the San Jose school near my house.
+She likes to swim in the pool.
+She usually swims with her friends on Saturday mornings.

+My family is very important to me.
+We are a happy family.

+Thanks, bye.

 ### What do you do at work? **(130 words)**
 ---